pkage/class_introspection/README.md

 The pipeline discussed in Chapter 5 can be found in the `pipeline/` directory.

 The web application discussed in Chapter 5 can be found in the `pipeline/explorer/` directory.

+Other experiments can be found in the `initial-explorations/` directory.